richpauly13/easy/README.md

 1. If you change any .scss files, update the documentation in the comments using this [format](https://github.com/emiloberg/markdown-styleguide-generator)
 1. Submit a pull request

-_NOTE: All pull requests should include passing unit tests_.

 ## Issues

 Report an [issue](https://github.com/richpauly13/easy/issues).